 - Facilitate collaboration, research and innovation in the food system

-- Cllr Angeliki Stogia, Executive Member at Manchester City Council for Transport, Planning, and the Environment (Chair)
+- Cllr Tracey Rawlins, Executive Member for Environment, Manchester City Council (Chair)

 The Manchester Food Board is facilitated by FoodSync.